GravityPDF/gravity-pdf-documentation/docs/v6/users/gravity-flow-support.md

 ![Gravity Flow Workflow Setup](https://resources.gravitypdf.com/uploads/2021/04/v6-GravityFlow-Approval-Step-Screenshot.png)

-[The Gravity Flow plugin](https://gravityflow.io/?ref=12) is a powerful workflow management system which includes basic Gravity PDF integration for its Approval, User Input and Notification workflow steps.
+<a href="https://gravityflow.io/?ref=12" rel="sponsored">The Gravity Flow plugin</a> is a powerful workflow management system which includes basic Gravity PDF integration for its Approval, User Input and Notification workflow steps.
 For full details on setting up Workflows in Gravity Flow [please refer to their documentation](http://docs.gravityflow.io/).

 ## Approval Workflow